jbro129/android-modding/README.md

 [LibChecker](https://github.com/zhaobozhen/LibChecker) by zhaobozhen : An app to view libraries used in apps in your device.

 [APKDL](https://github.com/TheArmKing/APKDL) by TheArmKing : Download APKs in command line.

+[apkeep](https://github.com/EFForg/apkeep) by EFForg : A command-line tool for downloading APK files from various sources.

 [cpp11-compile-time-string-obfuscation](https://github.com/Rednick16/cpp11-compile-time-string-obfuscation) by Rednick16 : a mini project to obfuscate strings/hex and const char strings/objective c strings.